 The main purpose of the Act is to protect workers from health and safety hazards on the job.
 It sets out duties for all workplace parties and rights for workers.
 It establishes procedures for dealing with workplace hazards and provides for enforcement of the law where compliance has not been achieved voluntarily.
 Fundamental to the successful working of OHSA is the workplace Internal Responsibility System (IRS).

 OHSA applies to almost every worker, supervisor, employer and workplace in Ontario, including workplace owners, constructors and suppliers of equipment or materials to workplaces covered by the Act.

 OHSA does not apply to:

-There is also a fourth set of regulations that doesn't fall neatly into these categories.
-Some clarify requirements in OHSA, such as defining "critical injury" or specifying that the employer must pay for JHSC member certification training.
-Others extend the application of OHSA; examples are the regulations for farming opertions, for teachers and for university academics and teaching assistants.
+There is also a fourth set of regulations that do not fall into these categories.
+Some clarify requirements in OHSA, such as defining "critical injury", or specifying that the employer must pay for JHSC member certification training.
+Others extend the application of OHSA; examples are the regulations for farming operations, or for teachers and for university academics and teaching assistants.
 The most far-reaching of these regulations is the Workplace Hazardous Materials Information System (WHMIS) regulation.